-When it comes to billing and invoicing, it’s possible to do everything manually.
-However, going that route risks introducing errors, not least in terms of invoice numbers and dates, but you might even be late on your billing.
-Automated invoicing solutions make the whole process far simpler.
+When it comes to billing and invoicing, it is possible to do everything manually in a spreadsheet or even in a physical book.
+However, going via that route risks introducing errors, not least in terms of invoice numbers and dates, but you might even be late on your billing.
+Automated invoicing software make the whole process of billing far simpler.

 Even better, many invoicing and billing software solutions cost little to use, or are even free for light use, and many have free trials to allow you to test them.
 This makes for a welcome option for startups or small businesses to see which option works best for them – and even enterprise versions are available.

-Most invoicing and billing solutions run from the cloud, so there are usually no downloads, just a web portal from which your invoices can be accessed, sent, or edited using mobile apps, no matter where you are.
+Most invoicing solutions run from the cloud, so there are usually no downloads, just a web portal from which your invoices and billing can be set up, accessed, sent, or edited using mobile apps, no matter where you are.

 Additionally, it’s not just plain invoices that are usually provided, but workflows which allow for estimates, time taken, and a breakdown of costs, even for team collaborations.

-To help with the decision process when it comes to picking out the right solution for your business, we’ve listed five of the best invoicing and billing services below.
+To help with the decision process when it comes to picking out the right solution for your business, we’ve listed the best invoicing software for billing here.

 FreshBooks makes invoicing and billing easy, with simple to make and edit templates, and a raft of features to ensure the overall process is streamlined and effective for a range of business models.